Palestinian territories - Timeline

 2014 December - Minister Without Portfolio Ziad Abu Ein dies at clash with Israeli troops at West Bank protest.

-2017 December - US President Donald Trump recognizes Jerusalem as the capital of Israel, upsetting the Arab world and Western allies.
+2017 December - US President Donald Trump recognizes Jerusalem as the capital of Israel, upsetting the Arab world and some Western allies.